URL Decode

 Learn More About This Topic

+Use the supporting references when the assumptions behind URL Decode matter as much as the immediate result.
 For more context, read URL encoding and HTML entity differences, compare it with which text encoding fits the job, and keep Base64 encoding basics for debugging nearby when you need a second check.

 Related Converter Tools